 The practice site is on the Foss Waterway in Tacoma, a few blocks from the Tacoma Dome.
 The street address is 1930 East D Street in Tacoma, directly underneath the Highway 509 Bridge.

 When is the paddling season?

-Practices start with the change to daylight saving time in March.
-The first practice of the 2020 Season is March 10 at 5:30PM, and continues through September
+The first practice of the 2024 Season is Sunday March 10 at 8:00AM, and continues through September

 When are practices?

 Tuesday and Thursdays (Starting March 12) 5:00-7:30PM - All Adult paddlers

 Breathable, multilayered workout clothes are best.
 Avoid cotton as it gets wet and cold.
 Many paddlers bring an extra change of clothes and a towel in their car to change after practice.

 Practices vary from one to two hours on the water, depending on conditions and the time of year.
 Practices tend to get longer as the season progresses.